CulturesSupports/CulturesSupports/Terminal Tools/ListingFilesTerminal.md

   ```sh
   ls -lR
   ```

    This lists files and directories recursively.

-Would you like more information or a specific example related to file permissions? 😊